My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 4. Please power wash the front driveway/walkway so that the chucks of cement missing from many areas can be easily seen for the punch list person to do his cement repairs.
 The rear cement patio does not have to be power washed to get the big stain off of it, as I will be doing a brick stencil stain coating over it. = NEVER DONE with my OK, as cement repair was done at the end of 3/08.

 5. I ordinarily would not ask for another good cleaning of our house, but two things have happened that has made most of my window blinds, floor, kitchen counter dusty and dirty.
 When Creative Countertops replaced the Silestone countertops they had to drill a hole in the faucet area.
 That dust was minimal, but yesterday Builder's Wholesale Flooring ripped out the entire Foyer wood floor and dust and dirt went everywhere.
 The plastic curtain that they put up did not stay taped down and the draft coming through the opened front door found its way under and around that thin plastic "drop cloth" curtain. = NOT DONE AS OF 3/29/08, BUT I PREFER TO WAIT UNTIL ALL OUR MOVING BOXES ARE OFF THE FLOORS.
-I requested week of 4/21/08 for this to be done.
+I requested week of 4/21/08 for this to be done and it was.

 2/11/08 WARRANTY SERVICE REQUEST: